polae/flet-route-async/README.md

 ```
 python3.10 -m venv .venv
 ```
+> You may use a different version of python, but the Docker container (below) uses `python:3.10-slim-bullseye`.

-Activate this virtual environment.
+Activate the virtual environment.
 ```
 source .venv/bin/activate
 ```
-> *You may use a different version of python, but the Docker container (below) uses* `python:3.10-slim-bullseye`

 And install the required packages: